"Ojalá que llueva café,

 (Photographs courtesy of Mr. Joseph Burgess).

-To the east and south-east of the four major land masses are found the Lesser Antilles, a double arc of small islands that almost reaches Venezuela.
+To the east and south-east of the four major land masses are found the Lesser Antilles, a double arc of small islands that almost reaches Venezuela, in South America.
 Most of them emerged from the sea through volcanic activity.
-In spite of their limited size, many of them are steeply mountainous and, indeed, each island is but the summits of a small mountain range rising from the Caribbean and Atlantic abyssal plains.
+In spite of their limited area, many of them are steeply mountainous and, indeed, each island is but the summits of a small mountain range rising from the Caribbean abyssal plain.

-The inner and younger arc extends from Saba, in the north, and includes Saint Christopher, Nevis, Redonda, Montserrat, the western half of Guadeloupe, Dominica, the western half of Martinique, Saint Lucia, Saint Vincent, and south to Grenada.
-These islands, unlike those of the outer arc, are almost purely volcanic.
+The inner and younger arc extends from Saba, in the north, and includes Saint Eustatius, Saint Christopher, Nevis, Redonda, Montserrat, the western half of Guadeloupe, Dominica, the western half of Martinique, Saint Lucia, , and south to Grenada.
+These islands, unlike those of the outer arc, are almost purely igneous.

 These are the Lesser Antillean islands that have both dormant and active volcanoes.
-The recent eruptions of the Soufriere Hills in Montserrat and, in a recent past, of Martinique's Mount Pelèe and Saint Vincent's Mount Soufriere are a reminder that many of the Lesser Antilles are, geologically, very much alive and still growing.
+Guadeloupe's 1,467-meter stratovolcano, La Grande Soufriére, is the highest mountain in the Lesser Antilles.
+The recent eruptions of the Soufriere Hills in Montserrat and, in a recent past, of Martinique's Mount Pelèe and Saint Vincent's Mount Soufriere - which erupted again in April 2021 - are a reminder that many of the Lesser Antilles are, geologically, very much alive and still growing.

 In fact, a good number of places in these islands have the name "soufriere" applied to mountains, thermal springs, and even villages.
-The French term means "sulfuric vent", and another nuance is "suffering".
+The French term means "sulfuric vent", occasionally with the nuance of "suffering".

 The highest mountain in Dominica, Lesser Antilles, is Morne Diablotin, a dormant volcano on the northern part of the island.